 And I cannot forget my roommates, or my dating and romantic partners from over the years.
 The seven-year relationship I had with a good and loving man.
 You all liked and loved me even when you experienced me not always at my best.
 Thanks for sharing part of your lives with me.

 You are all stars.

 Appreciation also to 10,000 more

 I am thankful for all the people in my life.
 If we have met, had contact in person or electronically, thank you.
 You've helped me and I appreciate it.
 Probably ten thousand people have demonstrably added to my life in some way.

 Your perspectives and assistance have been and are gifts.

 dear reader, you

 Thank you for for investigating my thoughts.
 For entertaining and considering them.

 Thank you for already adding to the world, and for wanting to add more.

-A spectacular sunset in Palm Springs, CA. Before Palm Springs, I lived around and in Myrtle Beach, SC for nine months and it was there that I started paying particular attention to the sky, and cloud formations; the sunrise over the ocean as seen from its beach can be sublime.
-It was in Palm Springs, however, that I grew to love looking up.
-The skyscapes offered by that desert town, from that valley protected by mountains, are often intensely beautiful.
+A spectacular sunset in Palm Springs, CA. I lived in Myrtle Beach, SC for eight months before PS and it was there, in Myrtle, that I started paying particular attention to the sky: sunrise over the ocean as seen from its beach can be sublime.
+It was in Palm Springs, however, that I grew to habitually look up.
+The skyscapes offered by that desert town, from that valley surrounded by mountains, are often intensely rich and beautiful.